"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-Some constants in physics are \emph{dimensionless}, and thus their numerical value has a physical significance.
-An example for that is the \emph{fine-structure constant}, which represents the strength of the electromagnetic interaction:
+Consider the \emph{fine-structure constant} , which represents the strength of the electromagnetic interaction:

-This constant is not specified in any particular units (e.g. meters or second); it is just a number.
-We call constants that do not depend on the chosen system of units \emph{dimensionless}.
+This constant is not specified in any particular units, such as meters or seconds; it is a \textbf{pure number}.
+We call such a constant \emph{dimensionless} .

-In contrast, some constants in physics are \emph{dimensionful}, that is, have dimensions.
-This means that they are specified in certain units, and their numerical value thus depends on the chosen system of units.
+In contrast, some constants in physics are \emph{dimensionful} .
+This means that their numerical value depends on the system of units we use.
 For example, the speed of light $c$ has the following values in different systems of units:

-The numerical value thus does not have any physical meaning whatsoever!
-It is merely a consequence of choosing to work with one system of units (e.g. meters and seconds) and not another.
-For this reason, we can simply choose to work in \emph{Planck units}, where:
+What this means is that the numerical value of the speed of light does not have any physical meaning whatsoever\footnote{Indeed, in modern SI units the speed of light is \textbf{defined }to be 299,792,458 meters per second, and this definition is used to measure the length of a meter -- not the other way around.}!
+It is merely a consequence of choosing to work with one system of units and not the other.
+But units are human constructs; the universe could not care less what units humans choose to measure things with.
+Therefore, none of the numbers written above have any actual meaning.

+The numerical values of \textbf{dimensionless }constants are the only numbers that have a physical meaning, as they do not depend on the system of units.
+However, keep in mind that they are still, unavoidably, just parameters that are defined by humans in a certain way.
+There's nothing special about the number $\alpha\ap0.0073$ itself; we could also define another parameter $\beta\equiv2\alpha$ and use that in our equations instead.
+So don't try to do numerology\footnote{Interestingly, in the past some physicists tried to claim that $\alpha$ equals exactly $1/137$, but more precise measurements revealed that this is not actually the case.
+Still, you will often see it written as $1/137$ for that historical reason.} with the specific value of $\alpha$!
+What is important here is not the numerical value itself, but the fact that it is independent of the choice of units.